sematext/docs/docs/logs/index-events-via-elasticsearch-api.md

 With the same REST API, you can index logs directly from your own application, or you can craft your own "log sender".

-**NOTE:**
-If you are sending logs from your application use the Elasticsearch HTTP API.
-If you are sending logs from a Java application use [Elasticsearch Java REST Client](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/index.html)

 Besides specifying your Logs App token as the index name, it's nice to have a field named "@timestamp".
 Its value should be a valid